1on1pt/PyBer_Analysis/README.md

 Software:  Python 3.7.6; Pandas 1.3.5; Matplotlib; Jupyter Notebook

 ## Results
 PyBer provides ridesharing in diverse locations, including urban, suburban, and rural areas.
-In effort to optimize operations, PyBer also collects extensive data as it relates to city, date, fare ($USD, ride ID, driver count, and type of city (urban, suburban, and rural).
+In effort to optimize operations, PyBer also collects extensive data as it relates to city, date, fare ($USD), ride ID, driver count, and type of city (urban, suburban, and rural).

 Primary differences amongst the data can be observed through the three types of city:
 * Urban